 Security Key System

-To request authorisation for additional or replacement security keys, either apply at St Benedicts Online or print and complete this form (PDF, 67kb), then return it to the Managing Agent.
-Provide all the information requested on the form and ensure the named collector can visit Saxon within 30 days.
-If you do not, there will be a delay of several days while enquiries are made or the previous authority is revoked.
+To request additional or replacement security keys, preferably appply using St Benedicts Online, otherwise by completing and emailing a scan of the form available there to the Managing Agent.
+You must provide all the information requested on the form including the full circumstances of any loss and ensure the named collector can visit Saxon within one month.
+If you do not, this will cause delay.

 If a key safe is required to give access to a flat, for example to allow medical staff to enter, you must purchase one approved by the police.
 This is necessary to avoid compromising insurance cover.
 The only type approved is the Supra C500 model from The Key Safe Company.
-As this must be attached to the brick wall, permission from the Management Company is required in advance, either by using the Alterations Enquiry form at St Benedicts Online or by contacting the Managing Agent.
-When the key safe is no longer required it must be removed and you will have to repair the wall at your expense.
+As this must be attached to the brick wall, permission from the Management Company is required in advance, preferably using St Benedicts Online, otherwise by completing and emailing a scan of the form available there to the Managing Agent.
+When the key safe is no longer required, it must be removed and you will have to repair the wall, otherwiie this will be done at your expense.